In the first of a new recurring series, John explains his love for the former Red Sox closer.

 But that cardinal rule of modern baseball always bites – ‘relievers are good until they aren’t’.

 For Koji, perhaps time has finally caught up.
 Time then, to break his own cardinal rule.
-Time to follow his battery mate David Ross.
-Time to offer up a walk.
+Time to allow a walk.